raphaelmansuy/tutorials/07_agent/12_chapter.md

 ### Pro Tips for Agent Future Success

-1. **Start with Voice and Thinking**: Google's Live API and Thinking capabilities are production-ready and provide immediate business value.
+1. **Start with Voice and Thinking**: Google's Live API (now GA) and enhanced Thinking capabilities provide immediate business value with production-ready availability.

+2. **Leverage Latest Models**: Gemini 2.5 Flash-Lite offers the best cost-performance ratio for high-frequency tasks, while 2.5 Pro provides maximum reasoning capability.

-2. **Plan for Multi-Modal**: Future agents will seamlessly combine text, voice, image, and video.
-Design your systems with this flexibility in mind.
+3. **Plan for Native Multimodal**: Future agents will seamlessly combine text, voice, image, and video.
+Gemini 2.0 Flash now includes native image generation capabilities.

+4. **Use Production ADK**: With Python ADK v1.0.0 and Java ADK v0.1.0, you can build enterprise-grade agents with confidence.

-3. **Invest in Data Quality**: Advanced agents require high-quality, well-structured data.
+5. **Invest in Data Quality**: Advanced agents with 2M token context windows require high-quality, well-structured data.
 Start improving your data infrastructure now.

-4. **Build for Integration**: Design agents that can easily connect with existing business systems and each other.
+6. **Build for Integration**: Design agents that can easily connect with existing business systems using the latest ADK capabilities.

-5. **Focus on Business Value**: Don't build agents for technology's sake.
-Always tie agent capabilities to specific business outcomes.
+7. **Focus on Business Value**: Don't build agents for technology's sake.
+Always tie agent capabilities to specific business outcomes with measurable ROI.

-6. **Prepare for Governance**: As agents become more autonomous, you'll need robust governance, monitoring, and control frameworks.

 ## Reflection Questions for the Future